f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

    ..
 WARNING:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 #.
 Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
-   It will create a new template in BIG-IQ AS3 Service Catalogue:
+   It will create a new template in BIG-IQ AS3 Service Catalog:

    POST https://10.1.1.4/mgmt/cm/global/appsvcs-templates